do-it-ecm/courses/README.md

 ### Custom components
 - [LinksSection](./src/components/LinksSection.js): Custom component to display a list of links that were used in the course
+- [IconTitle](./src/components/IconTitle.js): Custom component to display a title with an icon, it is recommended to set hide_title to true if you don't want 2 titles to be displayed
+- [SizedImage](./src/components/SizedImage.js): Template img elements sizer.
+Can also center the image in its container.
+You can select any of our default image sizes when using this component:
+    - smallBanner
+    - banner
+    - bigBanner
+    - hugeIcon
+    - biggerIcon
+    - bigIcon
+    - icon
+    - smallIcon
+    - tinyIcon
+    - veryTinyIcon
+    - bigImg
+    - img
+    - smallImg

 #### LinksSection
 ```markdown